Differentiable graph-structured models for inverse design of lattice materials: Results

 We propose to use differentiable message passing algorithms for property prediction on lattices represented as graphs, which in turn can then be used to realize an iterative inverse design approach using gradient-descent based optimization.
 In general, we denote by $F(\mathcal{L}, \mathcal{S})$ a function that takes node coordinates, graph edges and edge attributes $\mathcal{L} = (\mathcal{X}, \mathcal{E}, \mathcal{A}_\text{E})$ as input and returns one or several material properties of interest, e.g., effective elastic modulus, Poisson's ratio or simply the displacement of each node given a certain external distortion.
 Optionally, $F$ can also take specific constraints $\mathcal{S}$ as input, describing which nodes in the lattice are forced or kept fixed.
 To ease notation, we neglect writing $\mathcal{S}$ as an argument of $F$ in the following.

-Although $F$ is still ambiguous here, it can take several shapes, as shown later in \cref{chap:mpfe} and \cref{chap:gnn}.
+Although $F$ is still ambiguous here, it can take several shapes, as will be shown later.
 Generally, $F$ is composed of several message passing steps, followed by pooling operations (combining node features) and usual differentiable operations such as neural networks.

-For inverse design, we compare the predicted property $F(\mathcal{L})$ with a desired target value\footnote{Which, if several properties are predicted, takes the form of a vector.} $\zeta$.
+For inverse design, we compare the predicted property $F(\mathcal{L})$ with a desired target value $\zeta$ (which, if several properties are predicted, takes the form of a vector).
 How well prediction and target agree is measured using a loss function $L$, in our case a L1 loss

 This loss function is used to find a lattice material with the desired target properties by minimizing it using gradient descent, e.g., by iteratively changing the geometry of the lattice (adjusting node positions using $\nabla_{\pmb r_i}$ or removing/adding beams as described in the next subsection) or by changing the material properties of individual beams (i.e., changing edge features such as the cross-area of individual beams).
 In this work, we restrict ourselves to geometric changes only to find lattices with desired mechanical properties.
 Gradient descent is implemented using automatic differentiation, which is readily available in current deep learning libraries such as Tensorflow and pyTorch.